jacob-keller/L0G-101086/README.md

 ### upload_dps_report

-Set to true to "none" to disable uploading to dps.report.
+Set to true to "no" to disable uploading to dps.report.
 Set to "successful" to enable uploading only the successful encounters to dps.report.
 Set to "all" to upload all encounters to dps.report.
 The default is to upload only successful encounters.
+Note that "none" is an alternative spelling of "no", and "yes" is an alternative spelling of "all".

 ### upload_gw2raidar